kamranayub/kamranayub.github.io/input/posts/2018-12-20-year-in-review-2019-goals.md

 **Personal**

-- Pay off all non-mortage debt
+- Pay off all non-mortgage debt
 - Passive income should account for 2% of earnings, 1099 income for 5%
 - Replace my PCs at home with single good Ultrabook/Notebook and a NAS
 - Push 3 substantive updates to KTOMG throughout the year: Steam review revamp, Raven 4 upgrade, and Linux hosting